Jessica’s First Prayer and Jessica’s Mother

 Leaving Russia: The Journey to Canada

-In this book you will read stories and learn about the Mennonites that moved to the prairies of Manitoba.
-In the 1870s, the group arrived after a long journey.
-They sailed over the Atlantic Ocean and along several rivers, and then travelled across land by wagon train.
-The Mennonites were welcomed by the Canadian government because they were known to be great farmers.
-But starting to farm this new land was just the beginning of the Mennonites’ story.
-Good for upper grades at school, but suitable for any age.
-80 pages; paperback; Plett Foundation.
+In the 1870s, a group of Mennonites arrive in Manitoba after a long journey.
+They had sailed over the Atlantic Ocean and along several rivers and then travelled across land by wagon train.
+The Mennonites are welcomed by the Canadian government because they were known to be great farmers.
+80 pages; paperback.